Yes, we hear you, out-of-home may be a dull and boring medium for the end of 2019. But is it really?

 Sometimes a blend of old and new is all that you need to lead a successful advertising campaign.
 Because you may not have a digital billboard ad but a static billboard ad enhanced digitally by the AR technology of your mobile.
 Snapchat did that promoting their new original series (yes, there are shows produced by Snapchat as well now and yes, they are vertical) The Dead Girls Detective Agency and Dead of Night.

-Done in Los Angeles, it featured regular funny billboard ads with a large Snapcode, a sign that can be recognized by the Snapchat app launching an AR on your mobile.
+Done in Los Angeles, it featured regular funny and one of the best billboard ads with a large Snapcode, a sign that can be recognized by the Snapchat app launching an AR on your mobile.
 In the case of The Dead Girls Detective Agency billboard, the user saw a portal that played the trailer of the show.
 Dead of Night ad on the other hand had the arms of the undead held the phone that showed the clips from the series.
 Cool?
 Definitely.

 6. Jack Ryan goes BIG